 - a.
-Respond as appropriate to scene of spill, assess extent of environmental damage and provide on-scene liaison with NCEM, the USCG, or a Federal OSC concerning State environmental policies and regulations. - Collect and analyze air for possible contamination, maintaining proper chain-of-custody procedures.
-Provide the SERT Leader with a summary of the analysis.
+Respond as appropriate to scene of a release, assess extent of environmental damage and provide on-scene liaison with NCEM, the USCG, or a federal OSC concerning state environmental policies and regulations. - Collect and analyze air for possible contamination, maintaining proper chain-of-custody procedures.
+Provide the SERT Leader with a summary of the analysis. - c.

-- c.
 Participate in the ETAG assisting the SERT Leader.
 Advise the SERT Leader on the feasibility and effectiveness of the containment and cleanup methods being used. - d.
-Evaluate potential risk to the public on air quality in the State's Class 1 air sheds, and on ozone and particulate non-attainment areas if in situ burning is requested.
-Approval for in situ burning is required from the Director, Division of Air Quality, NC DEQ and is addressed on a case by case basis. - e.
-Serve on the Federal RRT IV and provide division representative with the Federal RRT at the State EOC in order to facilitate liaison between the SERT and the Federal RRT during such times as the SERT is activated for a Level 1, Level 2, or Level 3 oil spill response. - f.
-Enforce State environmental regulations and initiate prosecution under State law or regulations if circumstances warrant; assist the Attorney General, as required, in this regard. - g.
-Participate in assessment of damages and presentation of same to RP, the State and Federal OSCs, SERT and the State Attorney General as appropriate. - h.
-Communicate with adjacent States' air quality officials concerning impact of spill. - Obtain and evaluate technical data and information for the SERT.
+Evaluate potential risk to the public on air quality in the state's Class 1 air sheds, and on ozone and particulate non-attainment areas if in situ burning is requested.
+Approval for in situ burning is required from the Director, Division of Air Quality, NCDEQ and is addressed on a case-by-case basis. - e.
+Serve on the federal RRT and provide division representative with the federal RRT at the State EOC to facilitate liaison between the SERT and the federal RRT during such times as the SERT is activated for a Level 1, Level 2, or Level 3 release response. - f.
+Enforce state environmental regulations and initiate prosecution under state law or regulations if circumstances warrant; assist the Attorney General, as required, in this regard. - g.
+Participate in assessment of damages and presentation of same to RP, the state and federal OSCs, SERT and the state Attorney General as appropriate. - h.
+Communicate with adjacent states' air quality officials concerning the impact of the release. - i.
+Obtain and evaluate technical data and information for the SERT.